mathieubunjes40/X59-WESTMERE/README.md

 [SATA-Unsupported](https://github.com/khronokernel/Legacy-Kexts/blob/master/Injectors/Zip/SATA-unsupported.kext.zip)|Adds support for a large variety of SATA controllers, mainly relevant for laptops which have issues seeing the SATA drive in macOS.<br>We recommend testing without this first.
 [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip)|Useful starting with Catalina to disable the AppleMCEReporter kext which will cause kernel panics on AMD CPUs.<br>Recommended for dual-socket systems (ie. Intel Xeons).
 [RestrictEvents](https://github.com/acidanthera/RestrictEvents/releases)|Better experience with unsupported processors like AMD, Disable MacPro7,1 memory warnings and provide upgrade to macOS Monterey via Software Updates when available.
+[CpuTscSync](https://github.com/acidanthera/CpuTscSync/releases)|It is a Lilu plugin, combining functionality of VoodooTSCSync and disabling xcpm_urgency if TSC is not in sync.
+It should solve some kernel panics after wake.

 # ACPI Tables - High End Desktop